-Required Text: The Art of Being Human: The Humanities as a Technique for Living by Richard Janaro & Thelma Altshuler, 11th ed.
-ISBN: 9780134240305 Pearson (This is for an online ebook version called Revel) - this is included in your course already and has all the necessary access.
+Required Text: Race, Ethnicity, Gender, and Class, 9th Edition, ISBN978-1544389790 - this is included in your course already and has all the necessary access.
 No purchase is necessary.
 Below is a statement about the TexBook Program.
+SPC TexBook Syllabus Statement